-Serum or plasma is systematically tested against Panoscreen Reagent Red Blood Cells.
-Agglutination of one or more of the Panoscreen cells at any phase, or hemolysis at the saline or potentiated phases of testing, constitutes a positive test and is the result of a reaction between an antigen and its respective antibody.
+Serum or plasma is systematically tested against Panocell Reagent Red Blood Cells.
+Agglutination of one or more of the Panocell red blood cells at any phase, or hemolysis at the saline or potentiated phases of testing, constitutes a positive test and is the result of a reaction between an antigen and its respective antibody.
 No agglutination or no hemolysis indicates either the absence of antibody, providing the test red blood cells possess the corresponding antigen, or that an antibody, if present, is in concentrations too low to be detected by the serologic techniques employed.
-Once an antibody is detected, it can be identified by testing the sample with Panocell Reagent Red Blood Cells.
+The pattern of reactivity obtained with these cells is compared with the antigen profile Master List to determine the specificity(ies) of any antibody(ies) present.